LaunchAcademy/make_it_so/README.md

 <% end %>
 ```

-There is support for a `--karma` flag that will use karma/jasmine for client-side testing instead of Jest.
+Using the `--js-test-lib` flag, it is also possible to set up a Karma/Jasmine test framework instead of Jest (`--js-test-lib karma`) or to omit either framework (`--js-test-lib false`).

 ### Sinatra